J4ckyLIM/Hackathon_Oracle/README.md

 6. Storage of the IPNS gateway on a decentralized oracle (smart contract).
 7. Certify data through CAST framework.
 (In progress).

+## In progress

+- Adding our CIDs to a history file.
+Add our CIDs in a history file to keep track of all the API requests made during the day.
+- UI Explorer to search for a specific daily candle.

 ## Install